hg1722/fashionista/README.md

 ![CVAE Class-Conditional Generation Results](https://raw.githubusercontent.com/hg1722/fashionista/master/CVAE.png?token=ABFA6BK4JA776OWUEODYXDK56IDUM)

-Both the CGAN and CVAE are successfully able to generate class-specific images as shown in the grids above.
-In both grids, each column represents a specific class label.
+In both grids above, each column represents a specific class label.
+Clearly, both the CGAN and CVAE are successfully able to generate class-specific images when conditioned on a particular class.
+Thus, Fashion MNIST serves as a proof-of-concept, showing the effectiveness of class-c

 ### Multi-conditional GAN Generation Results